 Contest entry is due on or before the Contest submission date (refer to the Contest Timeline Chart page).
-Entries must be sponsored by a current member of O.B.E.A. and must include a typed O.B.E.A.
-Identification Form and Media Release Form.
+Entries must be sponsored by a current member of OBEA and must include an OBEA Identification Form and Media Release Form.

-The poster must be created in a program such as Adobe Photoshop, and it must be saved as a PDF file with layers.
+The poster must be created in a program such as Adobe Photoshop/Adobe Photoshop Elements, and it must be saved as a PDF file with layers.
 The selected winner's poster can then be edited for use as the cover page for the Spring Conference brochure and for the Contest Handbook.

-- 1. The O.B.E.A. logo must appear on the poster.
-Please visit the O.B.E.A.
-Website at www.obea.ca to get a copy of the most-current O.B.E.A. logo.
-Please ensure that the student uses the correct O.B.E.A. logo (the one that is on the Student Identification Form).
+- 1. The OBEA logo must appear on the poster.
+Please visit the OBEA website at www.obea.ca to get a copy of the most-current OBEA logo.
+Please ensure that the student uses the correct OBEA logo (the logo on the upper right-hand corner on this page).
 The logo should not be the main focus of the poster. - 2.
 The following information must be included either at the TOP, BOTTOM, OR SIDE of the poster.
-Please allow a blank space for the following information.
-(We will include it on the winner's work when it is published.)
+It MUST be included in the poster but should NOT be the main focus on the poster.
+Please allow space for the following information:

-BUSINESS STUDIES 2018
+BUSINESS STUDIES 2019